-Here is a curated collection of the absolute best of them.
+Here is a curated collection of the absolute best books I read or reread in 2016.
 I don't want to waste your time or money with mediocre books, so I've whittled them down to my favourites.

 If these are the only books you read in 2017, it will be a year well spent.
 Trust me.
 Read them and thank me later.

 First, nonfiction.
 I own copies of half of these, forming the majority of my tiny library.
 I recommend buying a physical copy so you can annotate and underline key passages.
 My versions are covered with notes.
 Yes, that does go against what most of us were taught as kids.
 Quite frankly, I find that scribbling all over a book makes the reading experience much richer.
 Ignore the voice of your parents in your head, telling you not to fold the pages or whatever.
 If it's your copy, do what you want - as long as you read it.

 - On the Shortness of Life- Seneca.
 There's a reason this book remains popular close to 2000 years after being written.
 It is still relevant and more accessible than many Stoic texts.
 Seneca is a timeless genius with a remarkable awareness of what matters in life.
 Realising how little people have changed since the Roman era is somewhat reassuring.
 People have always procrastinated, worried about the future and been unsure of their own purpose.
 Reading Seneca always make me feel less alone on bad days.